To start, I'd like to say welcome to the site!

-I want to talk about sex in Colombia.
+I want to talk about Colombian girls.

 Since about the mid-2000s or so, this South American nation began to skyrocket in popularity among tourists.
 What was once a no-go zone for travellers 10 short years before due to extreme rates of narco violence, terrorism and political instability, all of a sudden became a hotbed of drug and sex-craved backpackers.

 It wasn't long before word got out about girls from Colombia and their alleged preference for foreign men.